Ukrainian American Veterans: Aid to Ukraine Following the Russian Invasion of Ukraine

-Community activity
+Community Activities

 UAV members have served in various roles as community representatives and leaders.

 In 1978, New Jersey Governor Brendan Byrne signed Executive Order 65, which established the Ethnic Advisory Council in the state.
 In 1982, Governor Tom Kean appointed Andrew Keybida of N.J.
 Post 17 as a Ukrainian representative and the first Ukrainian American Veteran member to serve on the Ethnic Advisory Council.
 Keybida would serve on the council for 10 years, well into the term of the next Governor, James J. Florio.
 In 1994, Governor Christine Todd-Whitman appointed George A. Miziuk of N.J.
 Post 25 as a Ukrainian representative on the Ethnic Advisory Council.
 Miziuk would serve for three years, until he moved to Florida and gave up the position.

 In 1980, Pennsylvania Governor Dick Thornburgh established the Pennsylvania Heritage Affairs Advisory Commission, and appointed Past National Commander Walter "Tommy" Darmopray of Penna.
 Post 1 as a Ukrainian representative on the commission.

 In 1991, New Jersey Commissioner of Veteran Affairs Dick Bernard (under Governor James J. Florio) invited State Commander George A. Miziuk to serve as an advisor to the N.J.
 State Vietnam Veterans Memorial Commission.
 Miziuk served for two years as an advisor.
 The New Jersey Vietnam Veterans Memorial was completed and unveiled in 1995.
 UAV N.J.
 Post 30 has a special marker dedicated to Major Myron F. Diduryk at the State Memorial.

 In 1993, Past National Commander Roman Rakowsky of Ohio Post 24 served as a juror on a Cleveland Veterans committee to select a design for a memorial to be erected on Memorial Plaza, Cleveland Mall "A" for war casualties.

-Social
+Social Activities

 In addition to its formal activities, the UAV exists as a social group where members can share camaraderie with other American veterans of Ukrainian heritage.
 Social activities, mainly organized at the Post level, can vary anywhere from barbecues, baseball games, and bingo, to banquets and ballroom dances.

 However, social contacts have also reached beyond the members of the UAV.
 In 1991, Ohio Post 24 and the Lviv-based Ukrainian Veterans of Afghanistan signed a “statement of understanding” to encourage a future relationship to exchange information.